shiv325/Data-Strucutres-and-Algorithms/Design & Analysis of Algorithms/3. Complexity Analysis/Complexity Analysis.md

 - Determines amount of time and space resources needed to execute program
 - Used to compare different algorithms on different input sizes
 - Determines difficulty of problem

+# How to Measure Complexity?

+1. Time Complexity
+2. Space Complexity
+3. Auxiliary Space